 Now I’m on to another anthology of related stories, New Amsterdam by Elizabeth Bear.
 I found Bear because I was looking for more books by Monette, and they wrote a book together, A Companion to Wolves.
 Yes, that one’s on my shelf of library booty, but my hand happened to hit New Amsterdam first.
 Maybe I needed some steampunk in my life.

-4 Responses to “Boo Sickness!
+4 thoughts on “Boo Sickness!
 Recipe, Word Geeking, Reviews”

 Bear is great — my favorite is ‘Hammered’, although any of her novels are good.